-In developing and maintaining the state’s IT vision, GTA collaborates with technology leaders throughout Georgia state agencies to understand their business priorities and gathers insights from other states and the private sector to leverage proven technologies.
+GTA collaborates with technology leaders throughout Georgia state agencies to understand their business priorities and gathers insights from other federal, state, and private sectors to leverage proven technologies.
 This work identified the following long-term IT priorities:

 Environmental Scan for Technology